China–Georgia relations

-China–Georgia relations are the foreign relations between Georgia and the People's Republic of China.
-The two countries established diplomatic relations on 9 June 1992.
-Bilateral ties have advanced gradually since then and mostly focused on economic cooperation.
+Diplomatic relations between the People's Republic of China and Georgia were established on 9 June 1992.
+Since then, bilateral ties have advanced gradually and mostly focused on economic cooperation.
 China has an embassy in Tbilisi, and Georgia has an embassy in Beijing.
 By 2017, China had become Georgia's fourth largest trading partner and the second largest exporting market for Georgian wine.
-China has been appreciative of Georgia's commitment to One-China policy and has supported Georgia's territorial integrity by refusing to recognize Abkhazia and South Ossetia.
+China has been appreciative of Georgia's commitment to One-China policy.
+To maintain balanced relations with both Georgia and Russia, China does not recognize the independence of Abkhazia and South Ossetia.
+Currently, China relies on Georgia and its infrastructure for the China–Central Asia–West Asia Economic Corridor, which traverses the South Caucasus, linking China with Europe.
+As a result, China is cautious in its approach to South Caucasian geopolitics, striving to develop connections with all regional players and effectively implement its geostrategy.
+Georgia, for its part, has been increasingly attractive for China as a transportation hub and one of the shortest routes for Chinese goods on their way to the European Union.
+In 2023, China and Georgia formed a strategic partnership.